FunderburkM/CMEngineOptionsDocs/1-WorkingWithTheSettingsSystem.md

 ### Responding to changes

-There are two main ways to keep up with the system's changes.
+There are three main ways to keep up with the system's changes.

 1) By subscribing to our System's OnUpdated delegate and checking its tag type.
 For example, here we're filtering to respond to the graphics' settings.
 ![Delegate](/Resources/Framework/SS_Graph_SubsystemUpdate.JPG)